New coaching qualifications ?

 - First aid courses can be taken with Medi K – these are fully HSE approved

-If you do not have sufficient provable teaching experience, you may need to look at taking Level 1 somehow.
+If you do not have sufficient provable teaching experience, you may need to look at taking Level 1 with the Pony Club

 Keep in mind that although there will be a fee for Level 1 training it is generally subsidised by the Pony Club itself for their branches.
 The Pony Club hope to train people who are keen to help at pony club events and who would be prepared to teach at rallies etc. Pony Club committees, helpers and most instructors are volunteers.